Prefab laminate countertops

 You’ll also need build-up strips (usually 3/4 in.)
 (Photo 2) to support the top across the cabinets.
 At first glance, countertops appear to be 1-1/2 in. thick, but the substrate that the laminate is glued to is actually just 3/4 in. thick, as the underside reveals.
 Applying additional build-up strips to the top of your cabinets will fill the void at support points and elevate the countertops above top drawers.
 When ordering, ask for build-up strips, but keep in mind you can easily make your own from scrap 3/4-in. plywood or 1×2 pine.

 Once you complete your measurements, take your drawing to your countertop supplier and discuss your plan to make sure you’ve covered all the bases.
-If you don’t have a home center near you or your lumberyard doesn’t provide this service, check the Yellow Pages under “Countertops.”
+If you don’t have a home center near you or your lumberyard doesn’t provide this service, check the internet for “Countertops.”
 When you place your order, ask about delivery to your home.
 In most cases, the odd shapes are unwieldy and won’t rest securely on top of the family car.

 Measure at Least Twice to Locate the Sink